 It also helps fight two types of cancer, colon cancer, and liver cancer and helps delay the onset of Parkinson’s Disease, if that is a possibility for you due to your genetics.

 It still can give you the jitters when you drink too much.
 And it can cause stomach pain and can increase your heart rate.
 Furthermore, drinking coffee in excess is still not recommended.
 Instead, focus on eating more fruits and vegetables to get more vitamins and minerals – something it does not provide.

 Balance your drinking with proper calories from healthy foods.

 And you can still enjoy the fact you get your caffeine boost and your antioxidants from the same source.
 Use that as an argument against the family that tries to get you to give up your drink.

 Sit at the table and smile as you drink your cup of joe in the morning, knowing that you are doing something good for your body while you might be adding something bad.

 Life is full of contradictions.

 So are you convinced Coffee is good for you or not?
-Post in the comments below what you think, and please share this article.
+Post in the comments below what you think, and share this article.